-For ecommerce clients, managing product listings can be a challenge from an SEO standpoint.
+For eCommerce clients, managing product listings can be a challenge from an eCommerce SEO standpoint.
 Products often move in and out of stock, and no company wants to regularly delete pages.
-Not only does that create a terrible user experience, but it would be detrimental to ecommerce SEO.
+Not only does that create a terrible user experience, but it would be detrimental to eCommerce SEO.

 Imagine you are shopping for a pair of rain boots.
 You find the pair you like in terms of color and style.
 You click on the product page and go to select your size, only to discover that this item is out of stock.
 For consumers, this situation can be very frustrating.
 They go through the trouble of finding the product, style, and color they want, but when they get to the final step, they find that they cannot actually purchase the desired item.

 Imagine another day and you want to buy a new sweater.
 You search through Google and find a few results that you like.
 You click, therefore, directly to the product page.
 However, when you click on the item you want, you find yourself automatically redirected to similar products, but not the one you had selected.
 You do not receive any explanation for this redirection.
 Chances are, you now feel similarly frustrated with the brand and their website.

 Brands must carefully balance avoiding disruption for their visitors, maintaining their eCommerce SEO, and encouraging people to continue to engage with the brand even though this particular product has been sold out.

 Consider what the product line will look like in the future